prettier/eslint-config-prettier/README.md

 Finally, you need to mention the plugin in several places:

 - Add eslint-plugin-foobar to the "devDependencies" field in `package.json`.
-- Make sure that at least one rule from eslint-plugin-foobar gets used in `.eslintrc.base.js`.
+- Make sure that at least one rule from eslint-plugin-foobar gets used in `.eslintrc.base.js` and `eslint.base.config.js`.
-- Add it to the lists of supported plugins and in this `README.md`.
+- Add it to the lists of supported plugins in this `README.md`.

 When you’re done, run `npm test` to verify that you got it all right.
 It runs several other npm scripts: